 - Try keeping a pad and pen beside your bed to note down any worries that may be keeping you awake.
 Simply getting those thoughts out of your bed and getting them down on paper can help calm an overactive mind

 - Avoid working on your laptop, checking emails or looking at your tablet or phone in bed.
 I fully understand how quick and easy this is to do, just to tick a couple more things off your ‘to-do’ list before you settle down for the night, but the light from these devices can affect the part of your brain that controls sleep activities and delays the release of the hormone that you need for sleep.
 Making your bedroom an electronic-free zone can really aid a calmer mind and a deeper sleep.

 BUT, did you know that naps have been proved to relieve stress and strengthen the immune system?

 We all know that a lack of sleep can make us feel more stressed and more prone to illness but a study has shown that a 30 minute nap can reverse the impact of a night of little sleep on our stress levels and immune system.
 What better reason is there to have one?

 During the study, stress hormones that are responsible for increasing heart rate, blood pressure and blood sugar became elevated after a night of poor sleep.
 But after the same lack of quality sleep and the added bonus of two 30 minute naps during the day, the stress hormones measured were at a normal level.

 And in case you feel a little guilty about having a bit of shut-eye during the day, napping has also been shown to boost mood, productivity and creativity, helping our learning and memory skills.
-A 2011 study also showed that those who napped for at least 45 minutes had lower blood pressure in response to psychological stress than those who did not nap.
+A further study also showed that those who napped for at least 45 minutes had lower blood pressure in response to psychological stress than those who did not nap.